For my Quartet, Quintet and Trio records I have typically used one set-up.

 A 1966 Fender Vibrolux Reverb

 I use different configurations of guitars and amps depending on the situation.
-These include various Fender, Gibson, Martin, Harmony,
+These include Fender, Gibson, Gretsch, Humphrey,

-Humphrey, Pedro De Miguel and Silvertone Guitars as well as Fender, Gibson, Magnatone, Divided by 13 and Marshall amplifiers.
+Pedro De Miguel, Harmony and Silvertone guitars as well as Fender, Gibson, Vox, Marshall, Magnatone, Silvertone, Divided by 13 & Mesa

 My effects set up is usually relatively simple.
 Here are a few of the things I use in addition to what I've already listed.

-(The great majority of "distortion" tones I get are created by turning my amps up loud enough to get the power tubes to naturally distort.)
+(The great majority of "distortion/overdrive" tones I get are created by turning my amps up loud enough to get the power tubes to naturally distort)